valhuber/ApiLogicServer/README.md

 - Gloria Huber and Denny McKinney, for doc review

 ### Articles
-There a few articles that provide some orientation to Logic Bank and Flask App Builder.
+There are a few articles that provide some orientation to Logic Bank and Flask App Builder.
 These technologies are automatically created when you use ApiLogicServer:
 * [Extensible Rules](https://dzone.com/articles/logic-bank-now-extensible-drive-95-automation-even) - defining new rule types, using Python
 * [Declarative](https://dzone.com/articles/agile-design-automation-how-are-rules-different-fr) - exploring _multi-statement_ declarative technology